-It is about a 10 hour bus journey from Pyay to Bagan costing in the region of 10,000-13,000 Kyat ($10-13).
+It is about a 10 hour bus journey from Pyay to Bagan with no train links.
 It is worth forking out a little extra for the only slightly more expensive air-con buses.

 Perhaps the most iconic image of Myanmar.
 It has the largest and most extensive collection of Buddhist temples, pagodas and ruins in the world and is a truly incredible sight.
 As well as visiting the temples, you can witness monk and monkess initiation ceremonies and hire a boat out and explore the river.
-You can also do a daytrip to nearby Mount Popa (pictured at the top of the page) which is an extinct volcano but very green and a bit cooler than the hot plains that occupy much of the country.
+You can also do a day trip to nearby Mount Popa which is an extinct volcano but very green and a bit cooler than the hot plains that occupy much of the country.